Knewton/Zoidberg/EXAMPLE.md

     How many blocks does he have in all?

 ### Answer interpretation
-    The answer is the unknown value of blocks owned by Lee total up.
+    The answer is the unknown value of blocks owned by Lee totaled up.

 ## Data extraction